Rahmanism/randomfiles/README.md

     randomfiles music d:\ --size 500 --type mp3,ogg
 ```

---same-folder:
+**--same-folder:**
     If you use this switch, all files will be copied in the same folder at the destination regardless of their folder structure in the source.
     By default the directory structre will be created at the destination.

-To delete:
+#### To delete:
 ```
-    randomfiles <source_folder> [--size nn] --delete
+    randomfiles <source_folder> [--size nn] --delete [--keep-empty-folders]
 ```

+**--keep-empty-folders:**
+    It will keeps the empty folders after deleting all files in a folder.
+    By default if a folder becomes empty after deleting its files, the folder will be deleted.

 * The default size is 1024.
 * The size is in MB.